 Smack dab in the middle of the Atlantic storm season, August means heat, humidity, and hurricanes.
 Though Orlando's inland location makes it less susceptible, you could encounter severe thunderstorms during your visit.

-- Average high temperature: 92 degrees F (33 degrees C)
+- Average high temperature: 92 degrees Fahrenheit (33 degrees Celsius)

-- Average low temperature: 72 degrees F (22 degrees C)
+- Average low temperature: 72 degrees Fahrenheit (22 degrees Celsius)

 In the rainiest month of August, Orlando typically gets nearly 7.5 inches of rain, with a 70 percent chance of showers on any given day.
 Daylight lasts for 12 hours and 45 minutes to 13.5 hours a day, and the parks let you take advantage of the lingering sunshine with extended hours.